matthew-stafford/ShinobiDesktopPlayer/README.md

 socat (used for IPC pipe between application and mpv), xwininfo (used to get windowID of java canvas) & mpv (for playback of the video files)

-sudo apt install socat
+<h3>Ubuntu system requirements install</h3>

-sudo apt install xwininfo
+sudo apt install socat xwininfo mpv

+<h3>Arch/Manjaro system requirements install</h3>

-sudo apt install mpv
+sudo pacman -S socat mpv xorg-wininfo

 <h2>Instructions</h2>
 Download latest release from <a href="https://github.com/matthew-stafford/ShinobiDesktopPlayer/releases" target="_blank">here</a> and extract .jar file.
 Open a terminal and ensure it is executable by typing 'chmod +x /path/to/ShinobiDesktopPlayer.jar'